IamOmaR22/eLearning-Website-with-Django-and-Python/README.md

 # Future Work:
 ```
-I will use vue.js for Front-end in future.
+I will use React for Front-end in future.
 ```

 # Tools